 Railroad Bill’s Dining Car

-Railroad Bill’s Dining Car is a breakfast and lunch diner located in the storefront next to Raccoon Forks Trading Company at 622 Des Moines Street, in the northeast corner of Des Moines’ East Village.
-The restaurant features a classic diner menu, with Raccoon Forks Farms providing some of the ingredients, such as farm fresh eggs and produce.
-The diner expanded to include a patio in spring 2018.
+Railroad Bill’s Dining Car is a breakfast and lunch diner located in the storefront next to Raccoon Forks Trading Company at 621 Des Moines Street, in the northeast corner of Des Moines’ East Village.
+The restaurant features a classic diner menu.
+It expanded to include a patio in spring 2018.

 Raccoon Forks Farms